Sillians/Data_engineering_lifecycle/chap2/The_Data_Engineering_Lifecycle.md

     The last several years of data breaches, misinformation, and mishandling of data make one thing clear: data impacts people.

 - `DataOps`

-DataOps maps the best practices of Agile methodology, DevOps, and statistical pro‐ cess control (SPC) to data.
+DataOps maps the best practices of Agile methodology, DevOps, and statistical process control (SPC) to data.
 Whereas DevOps aims to improve the release and quality of software products, DataOps does the same thing for data products.

 Data products differ from software products because of the way data is used.
-A soft‐ ware product provides specific functionality and technical features for end users.
+A software product provides specific functionality and technical features for end users.
 By contrast, a data product is built around sound business logic and metrics, whose users make decisions or build models that perform automated actions.
 A data engineer must understand both the technical aspects of building software products and the business logic, quality, and metrics that will create excellent data products.

-DataOps is a collection of technical practices, workflows, cultural norms, and architec‐ tural patterns that enable:
+DataOps is a collection of technical practices, workflows, cultural norms, and architectural patterns that enable:
     - Rapid innovation and experimentation delivering new insights to customers with increasing velocity
     - Extremely high data quality and very low error rates
     - Collaboration across complex arrays of people, technology, and environments